mikepan/GameEngineBook/text/05-Graphics.md

 If the game engine can render hyper-realistic 3D graphics in real time, how hard can it be to render some text onto the screen?
 Turns out, it's really difficult due to the awkward workflow needed to create the text.

-The process involves creating a texture containing all the letters of the English alphabet (plus numbers and symbols)[md]yes, languages that use a non-Latin alphabet are not supported using this method; UV map the texture on to a plane; turn on the Text option in the material setting; and create a GameLogic property on the text object called "Text."
+The process involves creating a texture containing all the letters of the English alphabet (plus numbers and symbols)-yes, languages that use a non-Latin alphabet are not supported using this method; UV map the texture on to a plane; turn on the Text option in the material setting; and create a GameLogic property on the text object called "Text."
 Fill this variable with some string.
 Once you run the game, Blender will then automatically display content of the "Text" string on the screen.
 Tada!
 Hello?
 Come back!

 Okay, let's try that again.